krakend/krakend-documentation/deploying/_index.md

 If you don't use flexible configuration, you can do it all in one line: `krakend check -d - t -c krakend.json --lint`

+It is also important adding the [audit command](/docs/configuration/audit/), excluding any rules that do not apply to you:

+- `krakend audit -c krakend.json`

 ### Use Docker and immutable containers
 Creating an immutable Docker image with your desired configuration takes a few seconds in your CI/CD pipeline on Docker deployments.
 Create a `Dockerfile` with at least the following code and deploy the resulting image in production: